Thankful Tree – what better way to show gratitude than with this awesome Thanksgiving craft.

 We scattered a few leaves here and there but are leaving the leaves for the actual tree to be the ones we write on.
 Each day we plan to write on a leaf what we are thankful for.
 Here is Izaiah’s gratitude leaf:

 I wrote his name on the back.
 On Thanksgiving, we will go through each leaf and with the name on the back it will be an easy reminder of who said what.
 With 4 kids, this mom gets confused easily.

 And this is it, our final tree of thanks and your view from walking in our front door.
 I absolutely love how it turned out.
 It’s not only great for holiday decoration, it is a simpler reminder to be thankful for all we have.
 We are blessed, that I know.

 Yep, this is the view from our front door.
-Halloween Minecraft costume in the floor (CREEPER!).
-Bat still hanging in the arch way.
+Halloween Minecraft costume on the floor (CREEPER!).
+The bat still hanging in the archway.
 And you don’t even want to see the piles of laundry in the living room.
 But you know what?
 It’s all okay.

 If you end up making this, please snap a photo!
 I would love to see your thankful tree!